ericpeavey07/ericpeavey07/README.md

 ### Hi there 👋

+Experienced Senior Software Engineer with a proven track record of over 10 years in web application development, specializing in PHP, Laravel, JavaScript, and cloud platforms.
+Known for delivering top-notch software solutions that enhance efficiency and streamline workflows.
+Possesses robust problem-solving abilities and a commitment to staying abreast of emerging technologies.

+I bring a wealth of expertise in both front and back-end web development, showcasing proficiency in languages such as PHP, JavaScript, Laravel, Symfony, CodeIgniter, React, Next.js, Vue3, Vuetify, Nuxt.js, Node, HTML, CSS, Sass/SCSS, Bootstrap, Tailwind CSS, MySQL, PostgreSQL, and MongoDB.

+My skills extend to interpreting client requirements and translating them into code for implementing new features or refining existing products.
+I excel in collaborating with testing teams for acceptance testing and maintaining comprehensive technical documentation.
+I am a team player with excellent problem-solving and interpersonal skills.

 <!--
 **ericpeavey07/ericpeavey07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.